Paul de Chomedey, Sieur de Maisonneuve: Governor of Montreal

-Over time, the colony grew in size and eventually was large enough to be secure from the Haudenosaunee threat.
-Control of the colony was taken from the missionary society and taken up by the crown in 1663.
-Maisonneuve had not enjoyed the favour of the new governor-general, Augustin de Saffray de Mésy.
-In September 1665, Alexandre de Prouville, the lieutenant-general of Montreal, ordered Maisonneuve to return to France on indefinite leave.
+In September 1665, Alexandre de Prouville de Tracy, the Lieutenant Général of the Americas, ordered Maisonneuve to return to France on indefinite leave.
 After 24 years as head of the colony, he left Montreal for good.

 Later life

 Settling in Paris Maisonneuve lived in relative obscurity.
 In 1671, he welcomed Marguerite Bourgeoys at his home in Paris.
-With his encouragement, in 1657 she had established the Congregation of Notre Dame of Montreal, an order of teaching nuns that educated French and indigenous children.
+With his encouragement she had established the Congregation of Notre Dame of Montreal in 1653, an order of teaching nuns that educated French and Indigenous children.

-Maisonneuve died in 1676; at his bedside were his young friend, Philippe de Turmenys, and his devoted servant, Louis Fin.
-On September 10, his funeral took place at the church of the Fathers of the Christian Doctrine, near the abbey of Saint-Étienne-du-Mont; he was also buried there.
+Maisonneuve died in Paris on 9 September 1676; at his bedside were his young friend, Philippe de Turmenys, and his devoted servant, Louis Fin.
+On September 10, his funeral and burial took place at the Church of the Fathers of the Christian Doctrine, near the abbey of Saint-Étienne-du-Mont.

 Honours

-After his death, Saint-Paul Street in Montreal was named after Maisonneuve, who had built his home in 1650 on the early street.
+After his death, Rue Saint-Paul in Montreal was named after Maisonneuve, who had built his home in 1650 on the early street.

 Nuns' Island was once called Île Saint-Paul in honour of the founder of Montreal.
 The current name of the island appears starting from the 19th century and was exclusively used from the 1950s on.

 The Maisonneuve Monument was erected in 1895 on Place d'Armes in Old Montreal, to his memory.
 It is the work of Louis-Philippe Hébert (1850–1917).
 An imaginary model was used to represent Maisonneuve, as no authentic portrait exists of the first governor of Montreal.

 De Maisonneuve Boulevard and Rue Chomedey in Downtown Montreal are named for him, as are Maisonneuve Park, the Collège de Maisonneuve, the neighbourhood of Chomedey in Laval, and the Maisonneuve pavilion, a dormitory at the Royal Military College Saint-Jean.